Artemis Program

 First Woman on the Moon

-For the first time in history, a woman will walk on the lunar surface.
+With Artemis IV, for the first time in history, a woman will walk on the lunar surface.

 👨🚀